makrai/notes/ettinger1907-bert-pling.md

     (Linzen+ 2016; Gulordava+ 2018; Marvin and Linzen, 2018; Wilcox+ 2018;
     Chowdhury and Zamparelli, 2018; Futrell+ 2019)
     * typically draw conclusions based on LMs’ output probabilities
-* examined the internal dynamics underlying LMs’ capturing of syntactic info,
+* internal dynamics underlying LMs’ capturing of syntactic info,
-  * in different components of the LM and at different timesteps within the sent (Giulianelli+ 2018)
+  * in different components of the LM and at different timesteps within the sentence (Giulianelli+ 2018)
   * individual units (Lakretz+ 2019)
   * semantic phenomena like negative polarity items are tested in some studies